FOLLOWING JESUS CHRIST

 At a point, many of those who had embraced Jesus before went back and walked with Him no more because of His teaching (John 6:60-66).

-You are not following the Lord Jesus Christ if you don’t totally believe and accept all that Jesus has said or taught about Himself and about everything else whether in person while on earth or through His early apostles.
+You are not following the Lord Jesus Christ if you don’t believe and accept all that Jesus has said or taught about Himself and everything else, whether in person while on earth or through His early apostles.

 Second, Following Jesus is taking Jesus as your ultimate Standard or Model in everything: